DianaIonita/serverless-api-gateway-caching/README.md

 * `IgnoreWithWarning` - ignores the request to invalidate and adds a `warning` header in the response.
 * `Fail` - fails the request to invalidate the cache key with a 403 response status code.

-## Currently not supported:
-* lambda functions with many HTTP events.

 ## Example

 ```yml